alidemir1/alidemir1.github.io/_posts/tdvs-project.md

 ---

 Tucker Detection Vision System (TDVS) is a software wihch allows its user to control existence of tuckers via computer vision.
 My duty in the project was to improve algorithm, so that it is not effected by light variance.
+I have done this project while I was a project intern in 2014.

 #How System Works
 The video is showing very shortly that the algorithm is working correctly and gives feedback about which tucker welding does not exist;